 A Little Arrowroot Goes a Long Way

 If you use too much arrowroot, you’ll end up with undesirable results.
-In many of our recipes, arrowroot may be as little as 10% of the flour weight.
+In many of my recipes, arrowroot may be as little as 10% of the flour weight.

-When making a slurry, if too much of this startch is used, you’ll end up with a thick steaming mess.
+When making a slurry, if too much of this starch is used, you’ll end up with a thick steaming mess.

 Arrowroot In Frying

 Some fried food recipes call for corn starch to be used as a coating.
-While arrowroot is also a starch, it is less effective in this situation.
+Whilst arrowroot is also a starch, it is less effective in this situation.
 That doesn’t mean it can’t be done.
 It means that the crispiness you get with cornstarch fried foods is not the same with arrowroot fried foods.
-For this reason, we opt to create a flour blend when frying.
+For this reason, I opt to create a flour blend when frying.

-Personally, we’ve had so much success with arrowroot that I’m forever grateful for it.
-We use it almost daily, and our recipes are fantastic because of it.
+Personally, I’ve had so much success with arrowroot that I’m forever grateful for it.
+I use it almost daily, and the recipes I’ve shared are fantastic because of it.
 If you’re new to gluten free and don’t have issues with products such as Cup-4-Cup, there’s no harm in using them.

-We are unable to use any commercial blends due to my severe corn allergy, therefore, EVERYTHING must be made from scratch at home.
-One of the benefits to that is our reduced food costs (although I still pay with my time).
+I am unable to use any commercial blends due to my severe corn allergy, therefore, EVERYTHING must be made from scratch at home.
+One of the benefits to that is a reduced food cost (although I still pay with my time).

 Going gluten free or grain free or corn free can be so incredibly difficult at first.
-However, armed with the right information and recipes, it can get much easier.
+However, armed with the right information and recipes, it can get much easier (and delicious).